alexjnoble/jpeg_tomogram/README.md

 # JPEG Tomogram Conversion Script

-Pack and unpack 3D MRC files to custom JPEG stacks for visualization and to save space.
-This tool is intended for visualization and annotation of cryoET tomograms, which may be useful locally and for sending to collaborators for faster visual analysis.
+Pack and unpack 3D MRC files to custom JPEG stacks and vice versa for visualization and to save space.
+By default, JPEG packing uses 80% quality, which reduces the size to ~10% of the original while making minimal visual impact to cryoET tomograms.
+This tool is intended for visualization and annotation of cryoET tomograms, which may be useful locally and for distributing tomograms for faster visual analysis and collaboration.

 ## Warning